Graves Would Be A Great DOT Secretary: Too Bad He Probably Won’t Get It

 Republican Rep. Sam Graves, center, brought Democratic Rep. Rick Larsen to NBAA-BACE and took part in a session with NBAA President Ed Bolen, left.

-In a government portfolio that sorely needs the kind of experience, background and sheer commitment to the job that Graves will bring, several publications are suggesting the inside track is going to a guy named Emil Michael, a former Uber executive who left in 2017 amid the scandal over workplace culture at the rideshare company (it's not clear what he does for work these days) and whose principal qualifications are that he's pals with Musk, a SpaceX investor and Trump campaign donor.
+In a government portfolio that sorely needs the kind of experience, background and sheer commitment to the job that Graves will bring, several publications are suggesting the inside track is going to a guy named Emil Michael, a former Uber executive who left in 2017 amid controversy over his plan to investigate the private lives of journalists who wrote unflattering stories about Uber.
+He's had a few tech jobs since but his principal qualifications seem to be that he's pals with Musk, a SpaceX investor and Trump campaign donor.

 Graves' long list of bipartisan accomplishments in his current role as head of the committee and as former ranking member should make him a shoo-in.
 He was at NBAA-BACE a month ago shepherding the new rules for advanced air mobility into reality with a signing ceremony that led the news out of the show.

 The Uber guy worked on mergers, acquisitions and "fundraising" at Uber.
-I wonder if he was behind surge pricing before he fled the scandal and cozied up to tech bigwigs like Musk.
+I wonder if he was behind surge pricing before he left and then cozied up to tech bigwigs like Musk.
 But here's the ultimate irony.
-You would be hard pressed to find a more staunch Republican than Graves.
+You would be hard-pressed to find a more staunch Republican than Graves.
 Before Uber, Michael was a White House Fellow under the Obama administration.

 But while I lament the wasted opportunity that the selection of Graves would have presented, it is supplanted by the terror with which I view Michael's likely appointment and the effect it could have on our little corner of the big picture.
 About the only thing that would be worse is if Musk himself had been appointed as DOT Secretary.